jgullickson/brew_locator/README.md

 ## Usage
 Check out the [live demo](https://geohop.herokuapp.com) on Heroku.
+(This is hosted on a free dyno, which goes to sleep after a period of inactivity.
+If the app doesn't load on first try, reload the page).

 Alternatively, to clone the respository and run the app via a live development server: